Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a particular user by ID and its basic public information.
+This endpoint retrieves a particular user and its basic public information by ID.

 ### HTTP Request